 Pilski also commented that he had urged the developer to employ the chipping method in conjunction with the air curtain, and to make the chips available to local homeowners.
-He also proposed that county agencies explore the possibility of transplanting healthy trees scheduled for burning to areas particular are hard to chip because the blades, which whirl very fast, keep breaking.
+He also proposed that county agencies explore the possibility of transplanting healthy trees scheduled for burning to areas that needed beautification.
+Pilski was certain that the nearby senior high school site could use trees from Greenbriar.